zzhikai/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of how to view a specific applicant.

-1. The user enters the view command with the specific name, `view Alex Megos`.
+1. The user enters the view command with the specific name, `view Alex Tan`.

 2. `LinkedoutParser` is invoked to handle the command `view` through `LinkedoutParser#parseCommand()`.